“Dearly beloved,

 …it seemed, to the British public on the outside looking in, that his star couldn’t shine any brighter.

-However, this young man had spent the previous 12 months attempting to shake off the image of his TV ‘Partridge Family’ character Keith, to the point where he physically stripped himself naked and laid himself bare, to publicly present himself as emerging new born into a new era of his career life cycle.
+However, this young man had spent the previous 12 months attempting to shake off the image of his TV ‘Partridge Family’ character ‘Keith’, to the point where he physically stripped himself naked and literally laid himself bare, to publicly present himself as emerging new born into a new era of his career life cycle.

 No.9 on “The Top 50 U.K. Singles Chart” on my 1st Birthday

-By now, and most prominently here in the U.K., his fan base was bigger than that of the Beatles and Elvis, at this point, still the two biggest acts on the planet.
+…his fan base was bigger than that of the Beatles and Elvis at this point, that pair of acts still the two biggest on the planet.
+David’s concerts, including Wembley Stadium, sold out within days, if not, hours.

-…of admitting they owned a David Cassidy album, and actually listen to it seriously?
+Would (or could) someone cast aside the stigma of admitting they owned a David Cassidy album, and actually listen to it seriously?
 I can’t answer that.

 I’ve created my own separate playlists for Sides 1 and 2 of this album with (I hope) the correct versions and the original track sequencing order for the U.K. release.